-I studied documentary photography at the Santa Rosa Junior College and interned as a photographer for the North Bay Bohemian and as a research assistant for the Immigrant Nation documentary project before graduating and moving on to university.
+I studied documentary photography at Santa Rosa Junior College, interned as a photographer for the North Bay Bohemian and as a research assistant for the Immigrant Nation documentary project before graduating with my Associate's Degree.

-After graduation and a road trip through the American Southwest, I spent the fall as a photography intern at the Colorado Springs Gazette covering everything from prep football to the Denver Broncos and gingerbread villages to Fort Carson soldiers.
+After graduation and a road trip through the American Southwest, I spent the fall and spring as a photography intern at the Colorado Springs Gazette.
+I covered everything from prep football, to the Denver Broncos, to gingerbread villages and Fort Carson.